stpauli98/Backend_RabensteinerEng/my_backend/ARCHITECTURE.md

 # Backend Architecture

 ## Overview
-This Flask backend has been restructured following clean architecture principles with proper separation of concerns.
+This Flask backend has been restructuredd following clean architecture principles with proper separation of concerns.

 ## Directory Structure